itod/pegkit/README.md

 PEGKit is a '[Parsing Expression Grammar](http://bford.info/packrat/)' toolkit for iOS and OS X written by [Todd Ditchendorf](http://celestialteapot.com) in Objective-C and released under the [MIT Open Source License](https://tldrlegal.com/license/mit-license).

+This project includes [TDTemplateEngine](git@github.com:itod/tdtemplateeingine.git) as a Git Submodule.
+So proper cloning of this project requires the `--recursive` argument:

+    git clone -b tdtemplate --recursive git@github.com:itod/pegkit.git

 PEGKit is heavily influced by [ANTLR](http://www.antlr.org/) by Terence Parr and ["Building Parsers with Java"](http://www.amazon.com/Building-Parsers-Java-Steven-Metsker/dp/0201719622) by Steven John Metsker.
-Also, PEGKit depends on [MGTemplateEngine](http://mattgemmell.com/2008/05/20/mgtemplateengine-templates-with-cocoa) by Matt Gemmell for its templating features.

 The PEGKit Framework offers 2 basic services of general interest to Cocoa developers: